My Experience With Eye Floaters and Flashes and What Caused It

 More commonly known, lasers are also used to correct vision (known as Lasik surgery).

 Lasers are also used to treat some forms of glaucoma, by a procedure called Laser Iridotomy.
-I actually had that done and wrote about it in an article about my glaucoma treatment.
+I had that done and wrote about it in an article about my glaucoma treatment.

 Always Get Routine Eye Exams